lubkoll/FunG/README.md

 Function arguments can be matrices and/or scalars.
 Vectors are also possible but most functionality targets on matrices.

 # Installation
-This library is header-only and thus no installation is required.
+This library is header-only and no installation is required.

 Contact: lars.lubkoll@posteo.de